Microphone Technique

 Do you want to learn how to use your microphone ànd understand how to use everything that happens after?

-Subscribe to the Library and watch the webinar Microphone Technique & More, led by audio expert Beo van Haver and me, so you can take charge over your sound!
+Subscribe to The singsing!
+Sofa Library, watch the webinar Microphone Technique & More, led by audio expert Beo van Haver and me, so you can take charge over your sound!

 Peter Smaal - Organizer of Top 2000 Nijmegen